 So a hydrogen vehicle consumes twice the green electricity of a battery one.
 That means more solar panels, more wind turbines, more expense.

 2. Minimise storage with wind

 Whether green electricity is stored in lithium-ion batteries or by producing hydrogen, it is expensive.
 To minimise that storage cost a 24-hour operation without fossil fuels needs around the clock green power, which means wind and lots of it.

 Solar panels on any FMG site in the Pilbara would be effective, but wind is different.
 The enormous amount of wind power FMG needs requires the right location, massive turbines to achieve high-capacity factors and a vast area to space the turbines over.

 Access to that much land requires years of environmental studies and approvals, as well as agreements with indigenous groups.

-If someone had started only this work earlier?
+If only someone had started this work earlier?